Smooth Embeddings

 every point of \(X\) has a neighborhood on which \(F\) is a topological embedding.
 Every smooth

-immersion is a topological immersion; but, just as a smooth topological embedding need not be a
+be a smooth immersion, however, just as a smooth topological embedding need not be one.
+Recall the

 Submersions and Local Sections